daniela-pop/GSRadioButtonSetController/README.md

-# GSRadioButtonViewController – radio button functionality for Cocoa
+# GSRadioButtonSetController – radio button functionality for Cocoa

 ![Demo app screenshot][demo-screenshot]

-`GSRadioButtonViewController` implements the logic behind an array of radio buttons.
+`GSRadioButtonSetController` implements the logic behind an array of radio buttons.
 In other words, give it a set of buttons to look after and it will ensure that only one can be selected at a time.
 Selecting a second button in the set automatically deselects the first.